Here’s A Quick ‘Outlander’ Refresher Guide Before The Season 3 Premiere

 20 Years Later, Jamie Fraser Is Alive

 Outlander Season 2’s finale episode made a huge 20-year time jump from 1948 to the 1960s.
 Claire apparently kept her word and stayed with Frank.
-Her child, who she named Brianna after Jamie’s father, is now all-grown up.
+Her child, who she named Brianna after Jamie’s father, is now all grown up.

 After Frank died, Claire and Brianna went to Scotland.
 There, Brianna (Sophie Skelton) learned about her mother’s mysterious disappearance many years ago and deduced that she was conceived during that time.
 Claire confessed that Jamie–a man from the 18th century–was her real father.
 Brianna then told Claire that based on her research, Jamie might have survived the Battle of Culloden.
 The 1960s Claire Randall then decided to run back to the ancient stones and look for her one true love.